silvodesigns/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

         # So the while loop in worst case scenario, would iterate over more than half
         # of the values given in N in order to find the value of F, best case would only
         # go over half of N to get F, so since the time of operation depends on the size of N
-        # the longer N is , the longer it would take so is 0(N)
+        # the longer N is , the longer it would take so is 0(log N)

 ```